Graduating from Marine boot camp is a monumental event, and many new Marines wonder what happens after Marine boot camp.

 After the Motivational Run, there is a Liberty ceremony.
 This ceremony happens just before the new Marines are released for the rest of the day for on-base liberty.

-Liberty begins at 10:00 am, and it ends no later than 3:00 pm and is followed by a meet and greet with base command.
-However, new Marines do not attend the meet and greet because they prepare for the following day’s graduation.
+Liberty begins at 10:00 am and ends no later than 3:00 pm.
+Afterward, the new Marines prepare for the following day’s graduation.

 Friday: Graduation Day